civiccc/dock/README.md

 Any Dock-related output will go to the standard error stream, but the standard output stream will contain output from the original script.
-If you need to inspect the command's standard error stream and don't want to deal with filtering out Dock-related output, you can specify the `-q` flag to `dock` in order to silence all Dock-related output.
+If you need to inspect the command's standard error stream and don't want to deal with filtering out Dock-related output, you can specify the `QUIET` environment variable in order to silence all Dock-related output.
 Note that this can potentially be confusing since if the image has never been built before it may take a while to build, giving the appearance of nothing happening.

 **WARNING**: Never specify more than one argument to the shebang line.
 Different operating systems have different restrictions on shebangs.
 While some allow you